grz0zrg/fbg/README.md

  * type `make` in a terminal
  * `liblfds711.a` can now be found in the `bin` directory, you need to link against it when compiling (see examples)

-To compile parallel examples, just copy `liblfds711.a` / `liblfds711.h` file and `liblfds711` directory into the `examples` directory then type `make lfds711`.
+To compile liblfds parallel examples, just copy `liblfds711.a` / `liblfds711.h` file and `liblfds711` directory into the `examples` directory then type `make lfds711`.

-**Note** : FBGraphics work on ARM64 platforms but you will need liblfds720 which is not yet released.
+**Note** : FBGraphics with liblfds work on ARM64 platforms but you will need liblfds720 which is not yet released.

+### Executable size optimization

+This library may be used for size optimized executable for things like [demos](https://en.wikipedia.org/wiki/Demoscene)

+PNG and JPEG support can be disabled with the `WITHOUT_JPEG` and `WITHOUT_PNG` define.

+See `tiny` makefile rule inside the `custom_backend` or `examples` folder for some compiler optimizations related to executable size.

+Under Linux [sstrip](https://github.com/BR903/ELFkickers/tree/master/sstrip) and [UPX](https://upx.github.io/) can be used to bring the size down even futher.

+## Rendering backend

+See `README` into `custom_backend` folder

 ## GLFW backend